Washington State Cougars football: Championships

-National championships
+Rose Bowl championship and national championship

-No NCAA-designated "major selector" has selected a Washington State team as national champions.
+The NCAA does not recognize any Washington State team as national champions.
 The university does not claim any national titles for football.

+Washington State has won 1 Rose Bowl dating back to 1916.

 The 1915 WSC team was unbeaten and untied and gave up only 10 points on the season.
-They were invited to the Tournament East-West football game, now known as the 1916 Rose Bowl, where they defeated Brown University 14–0.
+They were invited to the Tournament East-West football game, now known as the 1916 Rose Bowl, where they defeated Brown University, now an FCS team, 14–0.
 This was the second Rose Bowl game, after the original in 1902, and the first in the now annual continuous series.
+The win is Washington State's only Rose Bowl or New Year's Six Bowl win.

 There was no contemporary system for determining a national champion in the early years of college football.
 NCAA-designated major selectors have retroactively variously named Cornell, Minnesota, Oklahoma, and Pittsburgh champions or co-champions for the 1915 college football season.

 Rose Bowl referee Walter Eckersall, who also officiated a Cornell game that season, was quoted as saying "[WSC] is the equal of Cornell.
 There is not a better football team in the country."
 The Associated Press referred to the 1915 WSC team as "mythical national champions" when members of the team returned to Pullman for a 20th anniversary celebration in 1935.
 In 2014, Washington State Senate Resolution 8715 recognized the team as national champions on the season's 99th anniversary.
 The senate resolution was adopted with WSU head football coach Mike Leach in attendance.